doug-moen/openscad2/rfc/Generators.md

 This new list literal syntax is fully upward compatible with the old syntax.

-## Using Generators in Object Literals
+## Using Generators in Scripts
-The same syntax is available in object literals, except modified to use statements.
+The same syntax is available in scripts and object literals, except modified to use statements.
 The semantics are the same as for list literals, and this is a change.

 Previously, the `for` statement was actually a module instantiation which returned a group,